-There are several different forms of actionable sexual harassment under New Jersey law, which include hostile work environment sexual harassment, quid pro quo sexual harassment and retaliation.Hostile Work Environment Sexual Harassment
+There are several different forms of actionable sexual harassment under the New Jersey Law Against Discrimination, which include hostile work environment, quid pro quo and retaliation.Hostile Work Environment Sexual Harassment

 - the offensive and/or harassing conduct would not have occurred but for the employee’s gender;

-- a reasonable woman believe that; and
+- such that a reasonable man or woman believe that; and

 - the conditions of employment are altered and the working environment has become hostile or abusive.

+A second type of claim of sexual harassment is called quid pro quo.
 Quid pro quo sexual harassment occurs when the terms or conditions of a person’s employment is based upon his or her submission to a sexual act or when an individual’s submission to or rejection of the sexually harassing conduct by another employee is used as a basis for an employment decision affecting that individual’s employment.
 In order to prove a claim under the New Jersey Law Against Discrimination for Quid Pro Quo sexual harassment, an employee must establish the following:

 - that the employee is a member of a protected class (i.e. a woman);